Understanding Miscarriage -- Diagnosis & Treatment

 What Are the Treatments for Miscarriage? continued...

 After a miscarriage -- if all pregnancy-related tissue wasn't expelled -- you may need treatment to stop the bleeding and prevent infection.
 The most common procedure is a dilation and curettage (D&C), which involves the widening of the cervix and scraping of the uterine lining, called the endometrium.
 Sometimes suction is used along with scraping.
 This procedure can be uncomfortable, so pain medication or anesthetic medications are often used.
+Another option is to take medication (misoprostol), which will help your body expel the tissue.
+Talk to your health care provider to determine the best treatment for you.

 You may be given antibiotics or other medications afterward to minimize bleeding.
 Any additional vaginal bleeding should be monitored closely.
 You should also find out whether you are Rh negative.
 If you are, you probably will need a shot of Rh0 immune globulin vaccine to prevent problems in future pregnancies.